WildernessLabs/Netduino.Foundation/docs/Library/Displays/TextDisplayMenu/index.md

 # Intro

 The `TextDisplayMenu` library is an extensible framework for quickly creating hierarchical, editable menus that can display on an `ITextDisplay` and are driven using either an [`IRotaryEncoder`](/API/Sensors/Rotary/IRotaryEncoder) or [`IButton`](/API/Sensors/Buttons/IButton) interfaces.

-***

-I would explain what ITextDisplay is/or similar. basically; folks need to know that they can just plug in an LCD screen and we have drivers.

-***
+Drivers for displays, such as MicroLiquidCrystal or Serial LCD, share a common interface `ITextDisplay` that make it easy to plug in and integrate with the `TextDisplayMenu`.

 ![](TextDisplayMenu.gif)

-The menu can be completely configured either with JSON or programmatically and supports built-in types for time, temperature, and age with the ability to easily create custom types.

-***

-Maybe:

 The menu can be created programmatically or loaded from JSON, and has a number of built-in menu item types for display and editing input including time, temperature, and others.
 Additionally; you can easily create custom menu item types that allow users to edit their value via the inputs.

-***

 # Using

-Creating a menu requires a LCD display, next button, previous button, and select button.
-A rotary encoder can replace the next and previous buttons and a rotary encoder with button can replace all three buttons.

-***

-maybe:

 To use the menu, you'll need; an [`ITextDisplay`](/API/Displays/ITextDisplay/) compatible LCD or other display, as well as some combination of buttons and rotary encoder that allows for **next**, **previous**, and **select** functionality.
 For instance, you can use; three discrete [`IButton`](link) inputs for next/previous/selection, a rotary encoder for next/previous and an `IButton` for selection, or a [`RotaryEncoderWithPushButton`](link) to handle all three inputs.

-TODO: add compatible displays to the ITextDisplay page?

-***
+Currently, display drivers are available for [MicroLiquidCrystal Library](/Library/Displays/MicroLiquidCrystal), [Serial LCD](/Library/Displays/SerialLCD), and [SSD 1306](/Library/Displays/SSD1306) with more coming soon.

 ## Circuit

-***
-[intro:]

 The following schematic illustrates a typical holistic configuration for driving the menu and includes a common 4 line LCD display that's driven directly from Netduino's digital GPIO pins, as well as a rotary encoder with push button: